The kids are back at school this week after half-term, but for some parents whose children find school difficult, this may not be good news.

 Action for ASD began its life in April 2016 as a Facebook campaign which formed a discussion group for parents of children with autism, as well as professionals.
-I had reached breaking point with sheer frustration, following the failure of my daughter Lola’s schooling.
+I had reached a breaking point with sheer frustration, following the failure of my daughter Lola’s schooling.
 Hopes had been raised with the move to high school because, although the provision is mainstream, it provided support through an integrated autism unit.

 Lola’s diagnosis of low functioning autism came extremely late.
 Despite a prolonged battle to have her assessed, she was nearly 16 when she was finally diagnosed.
 Her cognitive assessment was shatteringly low and she met the criteria for specialised education.

 Education has always been traumatic for Lola, even from her early years.
 Reception and primary were no exception, where she held everything together until reaching me at the school gates.
 Meltdowns were common and I began to envy other parents picking up their children and walking home chatting to each other, while mine would be screaming uncontrollably and vomiting, until finally reaching home and collapsing on the settee where she would sleep.